- Academic Year

 Only in rare instances should applications be submitted for absence during critical periods of operation of the university.
 Critical periods are those during which the responsibilities of the position are particularly involved.
 The beginning or close of any semester or term or at any time when reports are customarily due are examples of critical periods.

-Faculty Development Leaves are provided by legislative action "designed to enable the faculty member to engage in study, research, writing, and like projects for the purpose of adding to the knowledge available to himself, his students, his institution, and society generally.” §51.102, Education Code.
-There are attendant statutory regulations concerning such leave.
+Faculty Development Leaves are provided by legislative action "designed to enable the faculty member to engage in study, research, writing, and like projects for the purpose of adding to the knowledge available to himself, his students, his institution, and society generally" §51.102, Education Code.
 The Provost annually makes notification of the number of leaves to be available and procedures for selection of such leaves.
-The Faculty Development Committee screens applications and makes recommendations to the Provost.
+The Faculty Development Leave Committee screens applications and makes recommendations to the Provost.

 A regular faculty member shall, without deduction in salary, be entitled to sick leave subject to the conditions listed in OP 32.11.